frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 The DNP3 Secure Authentication version 5 (SAv5) standard uses the IEC 62351-8 certificate authentication to carry authorization data for the DNP3 smart-grid technology.
-A custom certificate profile would be needed to use this.
+A specialised certificate profile would be needed to support DNP3.

 Design